siserin/blind9/doc/arm/troubleshooting.rst

 Where Can I Get Help?
 ---------------------
+The BIND-users mailing list at lists.isc.org is an excellent resource for peer user support.
+In addition, ISC maintains a library of helpful articles at kb.isc.org.

-The Internet Systems Consortium (ISC) offers a wide range of support and service agreements for BIND and DHCP servers.
-Four levels of premium support are available and each level includes support for all ISC programs, significant discounts on products and training, and a recognized priority on bug fixes and non-funded feature requests.
-In addition, ISC offers a standard support agreement package which includes services ranging from bug fix announcements to remote support.
-It also includes training in BIND and DHCP.
+The Internet Systems Consortium (ISC) offers annual support agreements for BIND, ISC DHCP and Kea.
+Four levels of premium support are available.
+Each level includes advance security notifications.
+The higher levels include greater service level agreements (SLAs), and increased priority on bug fixes and non-funded feature requests.

-To discuss arrangements for support, contact info@isc.org or visit the ISC web page at http://www.isc.org/services/support/ to read more.
+To discuss arrangements for support, contact info@isc.org or visit the ISC web page at http://www.isc.org/support/ to read more.